CenterDevice/ceres/docs/ceres.1.md

 The *ops* modules include various ops related commands to ease regular ops tasks.

+### ops asp run [*options*]

+  *ops asp run* run ASP on multiple instances.
+By default, the instances' private IP addresses are used.
+The remote login name is read from the corresponding profile configuration in the configuration file, or set as option, or the local user name is used.

+  -l, --login-name *login-name*
+  : Sets remote login name

+  --no-progress-bar
+  : Do not show progress bar during command execution.
+This is useful for non-interactive sessions.

+  -p, --public-ip
+  : Use public IP address of instance

+  --show-all
+  : Show all command results.
+By default show only results of failed commands.

+  --ssh-opt *ssh-opts* ...
+  : Passes an option to ssh.
+This may be used multiple times.

+  --timeout *timeout*
+  : Sets the timeout in sec for command to finish.
+Default is 300 sec.

 ### ops issues browse [*options*]

   *ops issues browse* opens the GitHub ops issues your default web browser.